mobillium/iOS-Guidelines/project-folder-structure.md

 <a name="protocols"></a>
 ## Protocols
 <details>
 Multiple protocols used in App should store under the Protocols folder.
-These protocols should divided by their usage purpose such as Apple SignIn Protocol, Facebook SignIn Protocol.
+These protocols should divided by their usage purpose such as AppleSignInProtocol, FacebookSignInProtocol.

 ```text
 ├── ProjectFolder